uvaai/ml1/_schedules/5 Life Long Learning/index.md

-# Introduction to Machine Learning 1
+# Introduction to Machine Learning

 University of Amsterdam / Programming Lab / 50821ITM6Y

 ## Syllabus<br><small>Fall 2024</small>

 This course serves as an introduction to the basics of machine learning and artificial intelligence.
-It consists of 6 modules, where each of these modules is expected to take about one week, and will focus on exploring one or more techniques from machine learning.
+It consists of 4 modules, where each of these modules is expected to take 2 or 3 weeks, and will focus on exploring one or more techniques from machine learning.
 In general, there will be 3 components to each module: